-Stewardship ensures perpetual protection and, where appropriate, enhancement of conservation features for Ag + Open Space-protected lands to safeguard the taxpayer's investment forever.
-Establishing and maintaining open communications with conservation easement landowners to ensure understanding of the terms and conditions of the easement is critical to successful land stewardship, and is one of the key responsibilities of Stewardship.
+Stewardship entails the perpetual protection of land and, where appropriate, enhancement of conservation features for Ag + Open Space-protected lands to safeguard the taxpayers' investment forever.
+Ag + Open Space establishes and maintains open communications with conservation easement landowners to ensure understanding of the terms and conditions of the easement, which is critical to successful land stewardship.
 Ongoing easement stewardship includes documenting property conditions at time of easement acquisition, annual monitoring of lands protected by easements, addressing easement violations, and processing permitted use and amendment requests.
-Stewardship pursues enforcement actions when necessary to bring landowners back into compliance with the easement terms.
-Stewardship also works to connect landowners with various resources to help them in meeting land management challenges.
+Stewardship includes enforcement actions when necessary to bring landowners back into compliance with the easement terms.
+Ag + Open Space also connects landowners with various resources to help them in meeting land management challenges.

-On the properties owned by Ag + Open Space, Stewardship staff oversee natural resource management, infrastructure maintenance, and capital improvements.
+On the properties owned by Ag + Open Space, the agency conducts natural resource management, infrastructure maintenance, and capital improvements.
 For some properties, detailed management plans are developed to assess existing resources, identify compatible uses of the land, and develop a set of recommended management actions.
 Most of Ag + Open Space-owned properties are in some sort of agricultural use or are planned for grazing or farming.
-Properties are monitored regularly by staff and volunteers and are maintained via contracts with service providers and occasional volunteer workdays.
+Properties are monitored regularly by staff and volunteers and are maintained via contracts with service providers, including paid youth.

-Administrative & Fiscal Services
+Administrative and Fiscal Services